-In January of 2014, the mother was released from regional jail and returned home.
+In January of 2014, petitioner was released from the regional jail and returned home.
 Sometime after petitioner's return, C.W. displayed seizure-like symptoms.
-Petitioner initially told the mother that C.W. had fallen off the couch, but later stated that he had fallen with C.W. in his arms.
-The mother's friend called emergency services and an ambulance arrived shortly thereafter and transported C.W. to the hospital.
-At some point, Child Protective Services ("CPS") was notified of the circumstances and arrived to interview the family.
-The mother stated that petitioner told her that he fell with C.W. in his arms.
-Petitioner stated that he told the mother that C.W. rolled off the couch that morning.
-CPS interviewed the mother's aunt who stated that the mother called her that morning and reported that petitioner fell with C.W. and that the child was not "acting right."
-The mother later admitted that she called her aunt but she stated that she called her aunt much later in the day than her aunt reported to CPS and that she was unaware of C.W. having any further accidents or injuries when she was speaking to her aunt.
-CPS interviewed the mother's older children and they reported seeing petitioner shake C.W. because he could not wake the child.
-Petitioner and the mother failed to report any accidents that day to emergency medical personnel.
-C.W. was originally treated by a pediatric neurologist, Dr. Collins.
-C.W. was later transported to Ruby Memorial Hospital and a neuroradiologist, Dr. Hogg, found multiple subdural bleeds on C.W.'s brain.
+M.S. initially told petitioner that C.W. had fallen off the couch but later stated that he fell with C.W. in his arms.
+Petitioner's friend called emergency services and an ambulance arrived shortly thereafter and transported C.W. to the hospital.
+Thereafter, Child Protective Services ("CPS") arrived to interview the family.
+Petitioner stated that the father told her that he fell with C.W. in his arms but only after C.W. displayed seizure-like symptoms.
+The father stated that he told petitioner that C.W. had rolled off the couch that morning.
+CPS interviewed petitioner's aunt, who stated that petitioner called her that morning and reported that the father fell with C.W. and that the child was not "acting right."
+Petitioner later admitted that she called her aunt but she stated that she called her aunt much later in the day than her aunt reported to CPS and that she was unaware of C.W. having any further accidents or injuries when she was speaking with her aunt.
+CPS interviewed petitioner's older children, A.J. and I.J., and they reported that they saw the father shake C.W. because he could not wake the child.
+At the hospital, petitioner told staff that C.W. fell off the couch.
+C.W. was originally treated by a pediatric neurologist, Dr. Collins, was later transported to Ruby Memorial Hospital where neuroradiologist, Dr. Hogg, found multiple subdural bleeds on C.W.'s brain.

-In April of 2014, the circuit court held an initial adjudicatory hearing and a second adjudicatory hearing on June 06, 2014.
+In April of 2014, the circuit court held an initial adjudicatory hearing and a second adjudicatory hearing on June 6, 2014.
 The circuit court adjudicated petitioner of neglecting C.W.
 The circuit court found that petitioner failed to seek medical attention for, or notify medical professionals of, C.W.'s fall.
-The circuit court further found that petitioner did not initially report the incident to A.W. or to the paramedics and that petitioner provided different stories regarding how the injury occurred.
-A dispositional hearing was then scheduled for October of 2014.
+The circuit court further found that petitioner was aware of the fall and that she was aware of the change in C.W.'s condition, yet she did not seek medical attention until after C.W. exhibited seizure-like activity.
+A dispositional hearing was scheduled for October of 2014.

-In October of 2014, the circuit court held the dispositional hearing and amended its prior adjudicatory order to reflect a finding of abuse in addition to the neglect finding.
-The circuit court also gave leave to the DHHR to file an amended petition and advised petitioner that he was entitled to another adjudicatory hearing.
-In October of 2014, the DHHR filed an amended petition to reflect the testimony that C.W. had suffered four distinct head injuries in the first six months of his life that would have manifested symptoms.
-The amended petition reflected Dr. Hogg's opinion that C.W.'s injuries were suspicious for non-accidental trauma based upon the number of injuries and the inconsistent explanations of those injuries.
+In October of 2014, the circuit court held the dispositional hearing and amended its prior adjudicatory order to reflect a finding of abuse based upon the expert testimony presented.
+The circuit court also gave leave to the DHHR to file an amended petition and advised petitioner that she was entitled to another adjudicatory hearing.
+In October of 2014, the DHHR filed an amended petition to reflect that there was expert opinion and testimony that C.W. had suffered four distinct head injuries in the first six months of his life which would have manifested symptoms.
+The amended petition reflected Dr. Hogg's opinion that C.W.'s injuries were suspicious for non-accidental trauma based upon the number of injuries and the inconsistencies in the explanations of those injuries.